altocodenl/tagaway/readme.md

             }));
 ```

 We iterate the tags.
-For each tag, for each of its users, we store the ids of the corresponding pictures onto a key made by appending the tag to the query key.
+For each tag, for each of its users, we store the ids of the corresponding pivs onto a key made by appending the tag to the query key.

 ```javascript
             dale.go (tags, function (users, tag) {